ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

     - KIRAN WILL NEVER RUN AWAY!
     - She is actually very calm and won't run anywhere if offleash, feel free to try anytime :)
 - Critter chasing
+    - She will pull to run after them
+        - if she is in open area i let her chase squirrels up trees
     - She LOVES chasing bunnies
         - unsure if she will eat them?
+    - She LOVES chasing ducks
+        - at greenlake she really pulls to get them
+        - she will walk into water enough for only her head to show
     - She likes chasing squirrels
     - She enjoys chasing rats
 - She has a very loud bark